 Reinstatement from Suspension

 Students who fail to maintain successful completion rate and/or cum GPA as outlined on their Academic Plan will be suspended from future financial aid and must return to Good Standing prior to being eligible to receive financial aid in a future semester.
-Based upon the number of credits attempted and grades received, this could mean a student suspended would have to pay for a year or two of classes before the student may become eligible for aid again.
+Based upon the number of credits attempted and grades received, this could mean a student suspended would have to pay for a year or more of classes before the student may become eligible for aid again.
 (Please note: Reinstatement does not pertain to the suspension for exceeding the maximum credit review, unless the student is accepted into an eligible degree or certificate program which the student has not exceeded 150% of the program length.
 [For example, a student has been suspended for exceeding 150% of the program length for an Associate degree.
 The student is now accepted into a Bachelor degree, and has not exceeded 150% of the program length for that degree.]

 When repeating a course, students may receive financial aid for a course if the previous grade was an F, FN, or W. (Please note: For vocational courses, a student may not receive financial aid for repeated courses unless 180 days has passed).
 In addition, students may also receive financial aid for a repeated course if the initial grade earned does not meet the requirements for the program or meet the pre-requisite requirement for the next course in the sequence.
 Students may only receive financial aid for a repeated course one additional time once they has passed the class (grade of D or above).